 The following is an excerpt from my upcoming book Green Machine and the Mototaxi Junket.
-Stay tuned for more excerpts and updates!
+See more excerpts here.

 Cindy, “the Slut.”

 Cindy did not receive this title from me.
-She had done nothing to warrant it.
+Nor from my teammates.
+In fact, she had done nothing to warrant it.
 So it should be no surprise that, in this story, Cindy is the victim.

 The cells of your body routinely kill themselves.
 Stay calm—this is a good thing.

-Old cells malfunction, collect inefficiencies, and are prone to disease.
+Old cells collect deficiencies, malfunction, and become diseased.
 To preserve the organism as a whole, they elect to die.
 Meanwhile, healthy cells divide in order to replace those lost.
-Given the varied stresses and demands across cell types, tissues age at different rates, and so are replaced at different rates.
+Given the varied stresses across cell types, different tissues are replaced at different rates.
 The lining of your small intestine will replace itself after just a few days; your stomach lining, after a week; your skin takes ten to thirty days; and the red blood cells circulating through your body will be replaced after four months–that’s 100 million new red blood cells every minute!

 How do we know these rates?
-It began with some scientist that were very smart.
-During WW2, they developed the atomic bomb.
-You may have heard of it.
-After two detonations dropped the curtain on the Pacific theatre, research was amped up, dragging the world into the Cold War and igniting an endless series of test detonations.
-Then came some scientists that were very clever.
-They put these bombs to good, honest, morally undisputed use.
+During WW2, some very smart scientists developed the atomic bomb–you may have heard of it.
+After two detonations dropped the curtain on the Pacific theater, research was amped up, dragging the world into the Cold War and igniting an endless series of test detonations.
+Then came some clever scientists who put these bombs to good, honest, morally undisputed use.
 And the clever part: not required were more detonations.

 Back to my point though: cells die.
 Not only do they die, but they’re supposed to die.
 That most of us are ignorant of this process doesn’t alter the outcome.
 In fact, I might argue that because it doesn’t alter the outcome, most people would choose ignorance.
 That’s not difficult to understand–that millions of these little pieces of me are dying every minute is not something I want to think about.